 Drug counseling, also known as alcohol, substance abuse or addiction counseling, has greater training requirements than other kinds of counseling.
-The most common requirement is a certificate, but bachelor's and master's degrees are also widely available.
+The most common requirement is a certificate, but associate's, bachelor's and master's degrees are also widely available, as well as graduate certificates.
 Students of these programs will learn behavior modification techniques, evaluation methods, treatment options and prevention strategies.
-Higher levels of study provide courses in counseling theories, case management and clinical supervisory practices.
+Higher levels of study provide courses in counseling theories, case management, and clinical supervisory practices.

 Certificate in Drug Counseling

 Students interested in drug counseling certificates, which generally last one year, should know that the terms certificate and certification are often used interchangeably.
 However, a certificate is an award for completing an academic program, while a certification is a label given to a professional to prove that he or she is an expert in a specific area in his or her profession and usually requires at least a bachelor's degree.There are many course requirements for the drug counseling certificates, but few stand out as being a general requirement.
 Some of those that do are:

 - Group counseling

 - Substance abuse and HIV

 A 2-year associate's degree carries a little more professional weight than a certificate.
 Courses in the associate's degree program include: